Josefinekihlstrom/LauraDay/TESTING.md

 - Make sure the dark green area is displaying the different sections below each other and not on the same row.
 - Make sure the Payments section is not displayed.

+#### Home page
+- Make sure that the circle image and 'About' text are displayed on their own row starting with the circle image *(Not on iPad or iPad Pro)*.
+- Make sure that the three information boxes in the information section are displayed separately on their own row *(Not on iPad or iPad Pro)*.

 ## Bugs
 ### Bugs found during development of the site
 1. Categories not showing the specific products within a category.